AllardQuek/Hearsay-Lyrics/README.md

 Open http://localhost:3000

+## Quick UI Repro (recommended)

+Follow these steps to reproduce the core demo in the UI (fastest path):

+1. Open the app at http://localhost:3000.
+2. Select a catalog song (e.g., 告白氣球 — "Love Confession") from Hit Singles.
+3. Keep the cache toggle ON (recommended for fast, demo-friendly runs).
+4. Click "Direct MV" to generate per-line visuals and hearsay lyrics.
+5. Wait for Studio output to appear, then switch to `Perform` mode.
+6. Press Play — lyrics will highlight in sync with the visuals.
+7. Use the Faithful ↔ Funny slider to change variants; tap Copy to share.

+Optional: paste lyrics or upload audio to test any-song flows.

-## Reproducible Testing
+## Optional: Reproducible Testing (developer)

 There is currently no dedicated unit/integration test runner in this repo.
-Use the reproducible smoke checks below.
+The tests below are optional developer checks you can run to validate build and deterministic director behavior.

 ### 1) Baseline Build + Lint